Homes inspected by Igor Smetaniuk -

 Here are some other things to beware:

-• The touting of meaningless 'Certification' is craftily being used by an overwhelming majority in mere attempt to create false perceptions.
+• The touting of meaningless ‘Certification’ is craftily being used by an overwhelming majority of Home Inspectors lately in mere attempt to create false perceptions.
 Some Associations even include the word ‘Certified’ in their name as a marketing lure.
 They provide an un-proctored entrance exam, which is more of a quiz, through the internet.
 Most anyone can pass it and become a member without ever performing a single Home Inspection.
 This hurts an unsuspecting Home Buyer, while the so-called ‘Certified’ Association boasts thousands of members all the way to bank.
-My Certifications are validated by State or Accredited Training programs with rigorous requirements and proctored testing.
+My Certifications and Licensing are validated by State or Accredited Training programs with rigorous requirements and proctored testing.

-• The Septic system 'Dye Test' is one of the oldest and most inconclusive evaluations you could waste your money on.
-If you are being offered this service, which will be 95% of all Home Inspection Services, you may as well fill out a check for the typical $50.00 and wait until a strong wind comes along to hold it up high and let go.
-Without the exposing and opening of a Septic tank access lid or Cesspool cover, one cannot properly test the system.
-Secondly, this open solids containment area allows a competent inspector to determine the location of drainfield or overflow to be able to probe areas for excessive saturation beneath the surface.
-"Dye" testers only offer the statement "There were no unusual areas of moisture observed in the yard".
-Of course, because most problems exist beneath the surface and do not show up with what I call "The Blind Dye Test".
-Keep in mind, Septic Systems are an expensive part of the home and should only be evaluated by a qualified professional.
-A Home is not a 'Home Sweet Home" if the Septic System is not functioning properly.
-See my 'Services' page for proper Septic System testing information.
+• The Septic system ‘Dye Test’ is one of the oldest and most inconclusive evaluations you could waste your money on.
+If you are being offered this service, which will be 99% of all Home Inspection Services, you may as well fill out a check for the typical $50.00 and wait until a strong wind comes along to hold it up high and let go.
+Without locating, exposing and opening of a Septic tank access lid or Cesspool cover, one cannot properly test the system.
+Numerous safety issues and/or marginal function may go unnoticed if not confirmed by visual assessment.
+Viewing of an open solids containment area allows a competent inspector to determine the location of drainfield or overflow to be able to probe those areas for excessive saturation beneath the surface.
+‘Dye testers’ only offer the statement “There were no unusual areas of moisture observed in the yard”.
+Of course, because most problems exist beneath the surface and do not show up with what I call “The Blind Dye Test“.
+Keep in mind, Septic Systems are an expensive part of the home and should only be evaluated by a Certified Septic Inspector.
+A Home is not a “Home Sweet Home” if the Septic System is not functioning properly.

 • Free Homeowner Handbooks or Repair Guides included with your inspection.
 These are an absolute waste of our environmental resources.
 These books are useless in the way of providing generalized explanations about home repairs and maintenance.
 With the internet at your finger tips, you can find detailed information about anything involving your home from true experts while saving paper on useless Handbooks.
 I can bet you that all of these books will sit on a shelf until the next millenium or when needed as a starter log in a fireplace.